Quiescent low-mass galaxies observed by JWST in the Epoch of Reionization: Simulated low-mass galaxies

 To answer the above questions, we use the \code{SERRA} \citep{Pallottini2022} suite of high-resolution cosmological zoom-in simulations that follow the evolution of typical Lyman break galaxies during the Epoch of Reionization.
 The simulations evolve from $z=100$, where initial conditions are generated with \code{Music} \citep{HahnAbel11}, in a cosmological volume of $(20\mpc /h)^3$ by assuming a \citet{Planck14} cosmology\footnote{Throughout the paper we assume a $\Lambda$CDM model with vacuum, matter, and baryon densities in units of the critical density $\Omega_{\Lambda}= 0.692$, $\Omega_{m}= 0.308$, $\Omega_{b}= 0.0481$, Hubble constant $\rm H_0=67.8\, {\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$, spectral index $n=0.967$, and $\sigma_{8}=0.826$.}.
 A customised version of the Adaptive Mesh Refinement code \code{RAMSES} \citep{Teyssier02} is used for the evolution of dark matter (DM), stars and gas, reaching a baryon mass resolution of $1.2 \times 10^4 \Msun$ and spatial resolution of $\simeq 20~\,\rm pc$ in the zoom-in regions, i.e. about the mass and size of molecular clouds.

 On-the-fly radiative transfer is included through \code{RAMSES-RT} \citep{Rosdahl2013}, and a non-equilibrium chemical network generated with \code{KROME} \citep{krome} is used for regulating the interaction of the gas with photons \citep{Pallottini17}.
-Stars form according to a Schmidt–Kennicutt relation \citep{Kennicutt98} depending on the gas molecular hydrogen density, and assuming a \cite{Kroupa01} initial mass function for the stellar particles.
+Stars form according to a Schmidt–Kennicutt relation \citep{Kennicutt98} depending on the molecular-hydrogen gas density, and assuming a \cite{Kroupa01} initial mass function for the stellar particles.
 Stellar feedback modelling includes SNe explosions, winds and radiation pressure \citep{Pallottini16}.
 The energy inputs and chemical yields, depending on the stellar age and metallicity, are computed through \code{STARBURST99} \citep{starburst99} using \code{PADOVA} stellar tracks \citep{Bertelli94}, covering a metallicity range of $Z_\star / \rm Z_\odot = 0.02-1.0$.
 Since the resolution does not allow to follow the evolution of the first stars and mini-haloes, their effect on the ISM is reproduced by setting the initial gas metallicity to a floor value of $Z_{\rm floor}=10^{-3} Z_\odot$ \citep{Wise12,Pallottini14}.

 The emission of the galaxies is modelled using \code{STARBURST99} for the stellar and nebular continuum \citep[see also][]{Gelli21}.
 We use \code{CLOUDY} \citep{Ferland17} to compute nebular line emission (considering the main ones typically contributing to the rest-frame UV-optical spectrum, i.e. $\rm H\alpha$, $\rm H\beta$, $\rm H\gamma$, [OII]$\lambda\lambda$3726,3729, [OIII]$\lambda\lambda$4959,5007 and CIII]1909), accounting for the ISM density, metallicity, internal structure, and radiation field \citep[e.g.][]{vallini:2018,Pallottini19,Kohandel19}.
-Finally, we take into account the presence of dust which attenuates the intrinsic galaxy spectrum \citep[i.e.][]{Gelli21}, adopting a dust-to-metal ratio $f_d = 0.08$ and assuming a MW-like dust composition and grain size distribution \citep{Weingartner01}.
+Finally, we take into account the presence of dust which attenuates the intrinsic galaxy spectrum \citep[i.e.][]{Gelli21}, adopting a dust-to-metal ratio $f_d = 0.08$ and assuming a MW-like dust composition and grain size distribution\footnote{This choice is driven by ALMA measurements of high-$z$ galaxies \citep{bouwens:2022}, that support a MW-like dust \citep{Ferrara22} and low dust-to-metal ratios \citep[][]{Behrens18, Laporte17a}.
+However, the use use different extinction curves (e.g. SMC, LMC) does not lead to significant changes in the emission of low-mass galaxies.} \citep{Weingartner01}.

 We analyse multiple snapshots of different \code{SERRA} runs in the range $6<z<8.4$.
 We follow the stellar-density method implemented in \cite{Gelli20} to select low-mass galaxies with $M_\star \lesssim 10^{9.5} \Msun$.
 The final sample has 130 galaxies.